status-im/status-mobile/doc/pixel-perfection.md

 - Open a new Figma file so that you have write privileges.
 - Copy in the component or screen from the Figma file.

-- Using the "iPhone 11 Pro" simulator (it is the default now) you take a screen shot of your component and paste it into your Figma file.
+- Using the "iPhone 11 Pro" simulator (it is the default now) you take a screenshot of your component and paste it into your Figma file.

 - To get the right size, set your screenshot to width 375px